-- Teachers will assess children's work in mathematics from three aspects (long-term, medium-7.1 term and short-term). - 7.2 Short-term assessments are integral to every lesson.
+- 7.1 Teachers will assess children's work in mathematics from three aspects (long-term, medium-term and short-term). - 7.2 Short-term assessments are integral to every lesson.
 These daily assessments are closely matched to the teaching objectives and help teachers monitor how learning is progressing during the lesson.
 From these assessments teachers can adjust their daily plans.
 Written or verbal feedback is given to help guide children's progress.
 Children are given regular opportunities to self-assess and review their own work and they are encouraged to make judgments and reflect on their own learning. - 7.3 There are three key assessment points throughout the year: Autumn term, Spring term and Summer term.
 Children will complete written tests where they will complete arithmetic and reasoning tests.
-Teachers will use this and their day to day assessments to decide on the children's end of year outcome.
-GAP analysis is an integral part of our assessment process and this allows us to adapt and modify our provision and plan effectively to meet the needs of all children in the short and medium term. - 74 We make long-term assessments towards the end of the school year, and we use these to assess progress against school and national targets.
+Teachers will use this, combined with their their day to day assessments and knowledge of the individual pupil, to decide on the children's end of year outcome.
+Gap analysis is an integral part of our assessment process and this allows us to adapt and modify our provision and plan effectively to meet the needs of all children in the short and medium term.

+7.4 We make long-term assessments towards the end of the school year, and we use these to assess progress against school and national targets.
 We can then set targets for the next school year and make a summary of each child's progress before discussing it with parents and carers.
-We pass this information on to the next teacher at the end of the year, so that s/he can plan for the new school year.
+We pass this information on to the next teacher at the end of the year, so that they can plan for the new school year.
 We make the long-term assessments with the help of end-of-year tests and teacher assessments.
 We use the national tests for children in Year 2 and Year 6, plus Cornerstones assessments for children in both Key Stage 1 and 2.
-We also make annual assessments of children's progress measured against the expectation descriptors of the National Curriculum relating to ARE which are embedded throughout the Maths No Problem programme.
+We also make annual assessments of children's progress measured against the expectation descriptors of the National Curriculum relating to ARE which are embedded throughout our Trust curriculum for maths.
+We also have lists of year group specific assessment statements that support teachers in making their overall judgements.